 As Cracks Widen In Washington State, Government Prepares For A Landslide

 Nearly 70 people live on a sliver of land wedged between Interstate 82 and Rattlesnake Ridge in central Washington state.
+A massive chunk of the ridge is moving, and cracking, and geologists say it will likely cause a landslide.

-In a depression below the cracked ridge just east of the interstate, two firefighters go door to door among mobile homes, trying to get the residents here to leave quickly.
+In a depression below the cracked ridge just east of the interstate, two firefighters go door to door among mobile homes, trying to get residents to leave quickly in case a landslide destroys their homes.

-One of the residents, farm worker Janeth Solorio, says it's a difficult time.
+One of the residents, farmworker Janeth Solorio, says it's a difficult time.

 "We have to move and we don't have enough money," Solorio says.
 "And that's why I'm worried.
 I'm alone with my son and I'm pregnant, so it's not easy."